Jakee4488/ai-agent-framework/README.md

 - **Hierarchical Sub-Agents**: Built complex reasoning capabilities through context isolation, delegating specialized tool sets to focused sub-agents for parallel research and task execution.
 - **Tavily-Powered Web Search**: Seamless integration with Tavily for real-time web search, enabling agents to gather, summarize, and synthesize live information.

-## The 5-Notebook Tutorial

-This repository contains a progressive 5-notebook tutorial guiding you through the implementation of these advanced concepts:

-1. **`0_create_agent.ipynb`**: Foundations of the ReAct loop and basic agent setup.
-2. **`1_todo.ipynb`**: Implementing task planning, status tracking, and context management.
-3. **`2_files.ipynb`**: Building the virtual file system for context offloading and state memory.
-4. **`3_subagents.ipynb`**: Mastering sub-agent delegation and context isolation for complex workflows.
-5. **`4_full_agent.ipynb`**: Combining all techniques into a production-ready, hierarchical research agent with real web search capabilities.

 ##  Quickstart